gmazovec/flow-typer/README.md

 ### unionOf Validators

-In `unionOf` schema function, different kind of validators has to be used.
-There validators never throw an error but returns either `null` or wrapped value as `[T]`.
+In `unionOf` schema function, different kind of validators have to be used.
+These validators never throw an error but returns either `null` or wrapped value as `[T]`.
 This way we can use `||` operator to defined union types.

 ```javascript
 const schema = unionOf(u => string_(u) || number_(u))